Grislow/KnowledgeBase/domains/it/cloud/aws/aws_certified_solution_architect_associate.md

     * oldest offering - over 10 years
     * unlimited throughput -> # of msgs in queue
     * default retention of messages -> 4days, max -> 14 days
-    * low latency -> <10 ms on publish and recieve
+    * low latency -> < 10 ms on publish and recieve
     * max 256KB per msg sent
-    * can have duplicate messages (at least once delivery, occasionally)
+    * can have duplicate messages (at least once delivery, occasionally duplicates)
     * can have out of order messages (best effort ordering)
 * **Messaging** - a method for peer-to-peer communication between software components.
 Communication can be:
     * *Synchronous* - when one application directly communicates with another